Skip to content

 Reading datum letters as tolerance modifiers

 New engineers sometimes read "A" in the datum compartment as if it modifies the tolerance.
-Datum letters identify the physical features that establish the measurement reference frame — they do not change the tolerance value.
+Datum letters identify the physical features that establish the measurement reference frame.
+They do not change the tolerance value.

 Fix: Datum letters always appear in their own compartments (3rd, 4th, 5th).
 They may have their own modifiers (e.g., "A Ⓜ" means datum A at MMC), but the datum letter itself is a reference, not a tolerance.